jweedenwright/np-community-builder/README.md

 ### Modifying Styles or JavaScript
 The styles (CSS) and JavaScript are built via [gulp.js](https://gulpjs.com/) in the root folder gulpfile.js.
 * Global styles are all in the /css/style.css file.
+All styles are compiled to /css/app.min.css.
 * For CSS changes, you would run the following from the command line in the root directory of the project to concatenate all files.
 ```
 gulp css